 The Brookings study noted that the five quality factors strongly associated with more successful economic outcomes for alumni are curriculum value, alumni skills, STEM (science, technology, engineering and mathematics) orientation, completion rates, and student aid.

 The study found that LTU added 18 percent more value – virtually the same as the California Institute of Technology – with respect to occupational earnings power compared to four-year institutions with similar characteristics and students.
 The study found that alumni skills, the share of graduates majoring in STEM fields and curriculum value strongly predict a college’s value added in preparing its graduates for well-paying occupations.

 In the 2017 USA Today college rankings, Lawrence Technological University is ranked in the top 5 percent of all American colleges and universities for the highest paid graduates and the best architecture programs.
 Other programs recognized were engineering and computer and information sciences.
 LTU was also cited for best overall quality, quality in the Great Lakes region, and quality in Michigan.

-Lawrence Technological University ranks in the top four of 31 Michigan colleges and universities in average salary of its graduates 10 years after completing their education, according to a new ranking of more than 1,000 colleges and universities published by the Wall Street Journal and Times Higher Education, the United Kingdom’s top publication on higher education.
+Lawrence Technological University ranks in the upper third of more than 1,250 college and universities worldwide according to the 2019 rankings published by the Wall Street Journal and Times Higher Education, the United Kingdom’s top publication on higher education.

 Zippia.com, the San Mateo, Calif.-based career guidance website, ranked Lawrence Tech No. 4 in Michigan on its list for “best colleges for mechanical engineering majors.”
 The results were based on average earnings after six and 10 years in a career, the percentage of graduates at the institution who were mechanical engineering majors, rates of admissions and graduation, and cost and debt issues.